Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

 \subsection{Typing}

 \Cref{fig:typing} presents the typing rules of $\maybelang$, written in the form $\G[\flt] \ts t : Q$, where $\flt$ is the \emph{observation filter}, summarizing all free variables required to type the term $t$.
-The typing rules build on the subtyping rules in \Cref{sec:subtyping}.
-We use $\!\subtyp{}{}\!$ to denote our extended, self-aware subtyping relations, and $<:$ for the vanilla relations of qualifiers and types, as appeared in prior work \cite{DBLP:journals/pacmpl/WeiBJBR24}, where qualifiers and types are considered orthogonally even in qualified types.
+The typing rules mainly follow the design of prior works \cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/0001HJBR25}, but build on the subtyping rules in \Cref{sec:subtyping}.
+We use $\subt$ to denote the new combined type-and-qualifier subtyping relations, and $\subq$ for the separate relations of qualifiers and types, as appeared in prior work \cite{DBLP:journals/pacmpl/WeiBJBR24}.

 Basic typing rules handle constants and variables.
 For constants \rulename{tcst}, the empty qualifier is assigned, as primitive values do not track resources.
 For the variable $x$ \rulename{tvar}, the qualifier is $x$, regardless of the qualifier $q$ recorded in the context.
-This $q$ can later be revealed via subsumption \rulename{qvar}.
+This $q$ can later be revealed via subsumption; see \rulename{qvar} in \Cref{fig:subtype}.
 Additionally, $x$ must appear in the observation $\flt$.

-Rules for references and operations follow standard forms modulo qualifiers and filters.
+Allocation \rulename{tref} yields a reference shallowly qualified by only $\qfresh$.
+Aligned with prior work~\cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/BaoJ0BR25}, the referent must be non-fresh.
+Both components in the resulting type are the same, thus abbreviated.
+Dereferencing \rulename{tderef} replaces the self-reference $h$ in the \emph{get} component with the reference qualifier itself.
+Such substitution of bound variables observes the same restriction seen in \Cref{sec2:depfun} and has to be either non-fresh ($\qfresh\notin p$) or non-deep ($h \notin T$).
+Assigning the reference \rulename{tassign} concerns the \emph{put} component and is otherwise standard.

-Subsumption \rulename{tsub} and ascription \rulename{tanno} serve as the foundation for mode switching in bidirectional typing.
-In \rulename{tsub}, we apply extended subtyping ($\!\subtyp{}{}\!$) to enable expressive conversions involving self-references.
-The qualifier $q$ attached to the supertype must be bounded by the filter $\flt$.
+Subsumption \rulename{tsub} and ascription are the foundation for mode switching in bidirectional typing.
+In \rulename{tsub}, we apply extended subtyping ($\subt$) to enable expressive conversions involving self-references.
+The qualifier $q$ of the supertype must be bounded by the filter $\flt$.
+The ascription rule and the rules for abstractions with domain annotations trivially delegate to unannotated terms and are given in \Cref{fig:decpoly}.

-The abstraction rule \rulename{tabs} introduces both the self-reference $f$ and the argument variable $x$.
-The self-reference $f$ is given the top type with the function qualifier $q$, which, extended with $f$ and $x$, serves as the observation for the body $t$.
-Thus, $q$ summarizes the free variables required to type the function and is also called the \emph{function observation}.
-Well-formedness constraints \rulename{cfun} ensure that $f$ does not appear alone in contravariant positions inside $F$.
-An auxiliary rule \rulename{tabsa} supports abstractions with only argument annotations, reducing annotation burden.
+The abstraction rule \rulename{tabs} introduces both the self-reference $f$ and the argument variable~$x$.
+Representing only reachability, the self-reference $f$ is given the top type with the function qualifier~$q$.
+This $q$ extended with $f$ and $x$ then restricts the observation for the body $t$.